charlenry/react-modal-package/README.md

 ## Usage

-This react modal takes in three props :
+This react modal takes in six props :

 - `displayState` - The open or closed state of the modal.
 It can be manage with a local state like in the example below.
 The two values are <b>block</b> and <b>none</b>.
 The modal is Hidden by default.
 - `handleClose` - The callback that handles the close button of the modal.
 - `message` - The message to display in the modal
+- `bgColor` - The background color of the modal (optional)
+- `textColor` - The text color of the message (optional)
+- `btnColor` - The basic color of the close button (optional)

 The modal can be style in the Modal.scss file of the module.
 So you need to install sass.